Living in Madrid

 Madrid is one of the best cities in the world for people who like museums.
 In addition to its amazing art museums, there are also museums dealing with such diverse topics as anthropology, archeology, bullfighting, soccer, and tapestry.

 prado-entranceVisit the Prado Museum to see the works of Velázquez, Goya, Bosch, and El Greco.
-Admission is free Mondays through Saturdays from 6pm to 8pm and Sundays from 5pm to 7pm.
+Admission for students between 18 and 25 years old is free Mondays through Saturdays from 6pm to 8pm and Sundays and holidays from 5pm to 7pm.

 The Museo Reina Sofia is Madrid’s modern art museum.
 Here is where you will find Pablo Picasso’s most famous painting, Guernica.
-Note that this museum also allows people to enter for free Mondays and Wednesday-Saturday from 7pm to 9pm and Sundays from 12:30pm-2:30pm.
+The Reina Sofia allows people to enter for free Mondays and Wednesday-Saturday from 7pm to 9pm and Sundays from 12:30pm-2:30pm.

 Culture & Nightlifenightlife